 New measures to regulate irresponsible alcohol promotions came into force on 18 December 2013.
 Under the Act it is an offence to do any of the following:

 Acceptable promotions must still be suitably monitored, managed and controlled to ensure excessive consumption of alcohol is not encouraged.
 Ask yourself: will my promotion make people drink faster or more then they normally would?
 If the answer is yes, reconsider your promotion.

-National Guidance on alcohol promotions can be found on the Health Promotion Agency website and includes:
+National Guidance on alcohol promotions can be found on the Health Promotion Agency (external link) website and includes: